cferdinandi/adventure/content/rules.md

 For added fun, each character can have a pet that accompanies them on their adventures and helps them along the way.
 This isn't required, but can add a fun dimension to the game.

-Pets can be small and sensible (a cat or dog, woodland creatures) or large and absurd (a dinosaur, dragon hatchling, or elephant).
+Pets can be small and sensible (a cat, dog, or woodland creature) or large and absurd (a dinosaur, dragon, or elephant).